 No teacher or other employee shall permit or cause any student to leave school premises prior to the regular hour of dismissal except with the knowledge and approval of a school administrator and with the knowledge and permission of the parent or guardian.
-A parent or parent representative of elementary students must pick up the student in the school office in all cases.
-Parents/guardians need to provide a photo ID when picking up their student.
-If the non-custodial parent or family member is signing the student out, we require a signed note from the custodial parent.
+Parents or parent representatives of elementary students must pick up the student in the school office in all cases.
+Parents/guardians must provide a photo ID when picking up their student.

-Early dismissal for dental, medical or for emergency reasons requires a note or phone call to the attendance line.
+Early dismissal for dental, medical or for emergency reasons requires a note or email from home.
 The child is to be "signed out" in the school office.
 When the parent/guardian arrives at school, the child will be requested to come to the office.
 Identification will be requested of the adult who comes for the child.
-If students leave more than 90 minutes prior to the end of the day, they will be counted 1/2 day absent.
+If students leave more than 60 minutes prior to the end of the day, they will be counted 1/2 day absent.